tel: +48 888 99 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the context of child safety.
-It's also worth noting that small elements of these devices are able to be problematic in medical diagnosis in case of swallowing.
+• Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the context of children's health.
+It's also worth noting that tiny parts of these products are able to complicate diagnosis when they are in the body.

 Magnetic fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
 In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
 Avoid placing neodymium magnets in close proximity to electronic devices.